isc-projects/bind9/doc/arm/reference.rst

 blank, then the owner is assumed to be the same as that of the previous RR.
 Blank lines are often included for readability.

-Following the owner, we list the TTL, type, and class of the RR.
+Following the owner are listed the TTL, type, and class of the RR.
 Class and type use the mnemonics defined above, and TTL is an integer before the type field.
-In order to avoid ambiguity in parsing, type and class mnemonics are disjoint, TTLs are integers, and the type mnemonic is always last.
-The IN class and TTL values are often omitted from examples in the interests of clarity.
+To avoid ambiguity in parsing, type and class mnemonics are disjoint, TTLs are integers, and the type mnemonic is always last.
+The IN class and TTL values are often omitted from examples in the interest of clarity.

-The resource data or RDATA section of the RR are given using knowledge of the typical representation for the data.
+The resource data or RDATA section of the RR is given using knowledge of the typical representation for the data.

-For example, we might show the RRs carried in a message as:
+For example, the RRs carried in a message might be shown as:

  +---------------------+---------------+--------------------------------+
  | ``ISI.EDU.``        | ``MX``        | ``10 VENERA.ISI.EDU.``         |